 3. Compare Loan Lenders

-Would you buy a car after testing driving it at the first dealership you visit?
+Would you buy a car after test driving it at the first dealership you visit?
 Most likely not.
 You’d probably visit several dealers to make sure you’re getting a good deal.
 This strategy applies to shopping for a loan, too.
 Once you know which type of financing option will best serve your business, it’s time to find out which lender is the right fit.
-Shop around with various lenders that offer what you need.
+Shop around with various lenders.

 If you’re pursuing a term loan, talk with several traditional banks and credit unions.
 For a short-term loan, check with multiple online lenders.
 Whatever financing option you choose, compare interest rates, repayment terms and your monthly payments.
 Make sure your business can afford the cost of borrowing money.
 Beyond the numbers, consider each lender’s reputation for fairness and service.